Shippable/docs/sources/platform/server/install-two-server.md

 ## Pre-requisites

+### OS versions

+- Ubuntu 14.04 is required on Server 1 and Server 2.
+- Both Ubuntu 14.04 and 16.04 are supported for Build hosts.

 ### Open ports

 Before we start, you need to open the following ports so that various Shippable Server components can communicate with each other.